SEESolutions-it/DpdlEngine/README.md

 	....

-- J2MEDrawDemo.h:
-	Drawing functions on a UI Canvas on J2ME devices
+* Drawing functions on a UI Canvas on J2ME devices

-- recordStoreExample.h:
+	J2MEDrawDemo.h

-	Save and access data from a record store
+* Save and access data from a record store

-- testRSConcurrency.h:
+	recordStoreExample.h

-	Test access on record stores
+* Test access on record stores

-- testDpdlDB2.h:
+	testRSConcurrency.h

-	Simple console application to allocate and perform queries on the supplied DpdlPacket dpdl_PHONEBOOK.
+* Simple console application to allocate and perform queries on the supplied DpdlPacket dpdl_PHONEBOOK.
 The script allows to perform single queries, or n sequential or random queries, and measures the execution time.
 Comment or uncomment the following line of code in the script -> i #abs(search_rand_int)

+	testDpdlDB2.h

-- BTObexServer
+* BTObexServer (client/server)

   Sample application that implements sending of SMS via bluetooth to discovered devices.
 The messages to be sent are read from a record store.
 An auxiliary script (ImportantMsgWriter.h) can be used to store messages to be delivered in the record store

-- HTTPServer:
+* HTTPServer:

   Simple client server application to send and receive broadcasted messages via HTTP protocol.

 	How to run:
 		1) start the server: HTTPServer/HTTPServer.h
 		2) start the 1st client: HTTPServer/HTTPClient.h
 		3) start the 2nd client, but first change the CLIENT_ID in the HTTPClient.h script

-- CoAP:
+* CoAP (client/server):

 	Client server application that implements PUT, GET, OBSERVE requests via CoAP (Constraint Device Application Protocol).
 	Once the dpdlCoAPServer.h is started, the observe client (dpdlCoAPClient.h) can be initialized in a 2nd console, and a second client (dpdlCoAPClient2.h) that performs PUT requests can be initialized in a 3rd console by starting